ZakWinnick/rangeway-pages/README.md

 This site is designed to be deployed to GitHub Pages.
 Simply push to the main branch and GitHub will automatically build and deploy the site.

-## Key Changes from PHP Version

-- Converted PHP includes to Jekyll includes
-- Moved config.php variables to _config.yml and page front matter
-- Converted .php extensions to .html with proper permalinks
-- Maintained all existing styling and content
+## Related Repositories

+- **Newsroom:** [rangeway-newsroom](https://github.com/zakwinnick/rangeway-newsroom) - Press releases, case studies, and blog

+## Features

+- Responsive design with mobile-first approach
-- Preserved all meta tags, SEO elements, and structured data
+- SEO optimized with structured data and meta tags
+- Integration with Tinylytics analytics
+- Fireside FM podcast player
+- Social media integration
+- Climate-controlled indoor lounge information
+- Network expansion planning details

-## Notes
+## License

-- All styling from modern.css has been preserved
-- Navigation, header, and footer work identically to the PHP version
-- Image paths remain unchanged (/images/)
-- All external links and integrations remain functional
+© 2024 Rangeway Energy.
+All rights reserved.